English Language Learners

 Each ELL tutor consults with the general education teachers to adapt work to student needs, provides some direct services to accelerate learning, and coordinates the annual state testing required to measure the acquisition of English learning.
 ELL services are not available to students attending classes as a foreign exchange student.

-If you have any questions, please contact the Director of Pupil Services at 206-7022.
+If you have any questions, please contact the Director of Pupil Services at 513-206-7021.

-Parent Resources for English Learners
+Parent Resources

 Parents, families, and caregivers of English learners are trusted partners in education.
 Schools and districts are encouraged to carefully plan inclusive, two-way communication practices to engage families of English learners to support children’s learning at home and in school.

-Parents/caregivers can help their students make the transition into an English speaking school environment by helping students develop English and academic literacy at home.
+Parents/caregivers can help their children make the transition into an English speaking school environment by helping students develop English and academic literacy at home.
 Try using the strategies below to help your ELL child become academically successful in not one language, but multiple.